luucamay/LIM012-card-validation/README.md

 - TODO comments only work in programming languages (JS) and not for HTML (markup language)
 - Chrome browser will recognize a credit card input if you use the the attribute name="cardNumber" or placeholder="Card Number*"
 - Input pattern attribute only suggest when you over an input and wrote another thing to write the requested format.
+- HTML5 discourages the use of type=text/javascript https://stackoverflow.com/questions/51418964/script-type-text-javascript-vs-script-type-module
+- onclick is a bad practice https://www.simonewebdesign.it/onclick-vs-addeventlistener/
+-